Transition from Red Cross to Life Saving Society Swim Lessons

-We ask that you trust of staff in helping your child overcome their fear.
-We encourage apprehensive children to continue attending swim lesson in that they may actually regress if they do not actively participate in the class.
-The more often your child is active in the water, the less change they have of developing an irreversible fear of swimming.
-Please understand that if your child continues to have difficulty adjusting to swimming lessons, we may ask that you step out of sit so they can build a relationship with their instructor.
+We ask that you trust our staff in helping your child overcome their fear.
+We encourage apprehensive children to continue attending swim lessons in that they may actually regress if they do not actively participate in the class.
+The more often your child is active in the water, the less of a chance they have of developing an irreversible fear of swimming.
+Please understand that if your child continues to have difficulty adjusting to swimming lessons, we may ask that you step out of sight so they can build a relationship with their instructor.

 Q13: I have some concerns about my child’s swim lessons, who do I talk to?

 Should the situation be more serious, or you do not feel comfortable reaching out to the instructor directly, you may approach one of our pool supervisors.
-We have one head supervisor and two assistant supervisors at the pool and at least one of the three will also be at the facility during operating hours.
+We have one head supervisor and four head guards at the pool and at least one of the five will also be at the facility during operating hours.

 Q14: How do I know if my child is passing or failing their level?

 Instructors are taught to provide continuous constructive feedback throughout all the levels.
 This allows students to know immediately what they need to work on and what they are doing well.
 We do not have a specific “test day” as participants are continually evaluated throughout the entire course.
 (Exclusion to this is our leadership courses that have specific exams).

 If you have questions about where your child is at or would like to know what they could work on, we encourage you to speak to your child’s instructor.
 They would be happy to provide with some tips, tricks and feedback.